Dev-hwang/flutter_foreground_task/README.md

 Open the `AndroidManifest.xml` file and specify the service inside the `<application>` tag as follows.
 If you want the foreground service to run only when the app is running, add `android:stopWithTask` option.

-As it is mentionned in the Android Guidelines, in Android 14, to start a FG service, you need to specify its type.
+As it is mentioned in the Android Guidelines, in Android 14, to start a FG service, you need to specify its type.

-You can read all the details in the Android Developper Page : https://developer.android.com/about/versions/14/changes/fgs-types-required
+You can read all the details in the Android Developer Page : https://developer.android.com/about/versions/14/changes/fgs-types-required

 If you want to target Android 14 phones, you need to add a few lines to your manifest.
 Change the type with your type (all types are listed in the link above).
-Beware, certzin type have some requirements to be met to work.

 ```
 <!-- In the permission part of your manifest, these permission are needed if you target Android 14 phones -->
 <uses-permission android:name="android.permission.FOREGROUND_SERVICE" />
-<uses-permission android:name="android.permission.FOREGROUND_SERVICE_MEDIA_PLAYBACK" /> <!-- Here, chose the type according to your app -->
+<uses-permission android:name="android.permission.FOREGROUND_SERVICE_DATA_SYNC" /> <!-- Here, chose the type according to your app -->

 <!-- Add android:stopWithTask option only when necessary. -->
 <service
     android:name="com.pravera.flutter_foreground_task.service.ForegroundService"
-    android:stopWithTask="true"
-    android:foregroundServiceType="shortService" <!-- Here, chose the type according to your app -->
+    android:foregroundServiceType="dataSync" <!-- Here, chose the type according to your app -->
     android:exported="false" />

 ```